MrWillCom/awesome/README.md

 *   [meceware/wapy.dev](https://github.com/meceware/wapy.dev) - Wapy.dev helps you track subscriptions, monitor recurring expenses, and get payment reminders in one powerful and human readable dashboard.

 *   [alexeyraspopov/picocolors](https://github.com/alexeyraspopov/picocolors) - The tiniest and the fastest library for terminal output formatting with ANSI colors

-*   [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.

 *   [anatolyzenkov/button-stealer](https://github.com/anatolyzenkov/button-stealer) - A Chrome extension that “steals” a button from every website you open.